aeon0/d4lf/README.md

 - Filter by affix and their values
 - Filter by aspects and their values
 - Filter uniques and their affix and aspect values
+- Filter sigils by blacklisting locations and affixes
 - Supported resolutions: 1920x1080, 3840x1080, 2560x1080, 2560x1440, 3440x1440, 5120x1440, 3840x2160

 ## How to Setup